-The first mill owner in Mänttä, Gustaf Adolf Serlachius had a pharmacy in Tampere before he decided to establish a paper mill at Mäntänkoski in 1868.
-In addition to his pharmacist's career he was one the first in Finland to practise photographing.
+The first mill owner in Mänttä, Gustaf Adolf Serlachius had a pharmacy in Tampere.
+After that he decided to establish a paper mill at Mäntänkoski in 1868.
+Also, during his pharmacist’s career, he was one the first in Finland to practise photographing.

-The Apothecary's Trade House suits excellently among others for pupils, who will get acquainted hands-on with trading in the old days and usage of herbs.
+The Apothecary’s Trade House suits excellently among others for pupils.
+They will learn hands-on trading in the old days and usage of herbs.